thomet/thomet.github.io/_posts/2023-05-26-thomet-readme.md

 * **Disagree with me.** The best solutions come from a healthy level of debate.
 We need to be able to separate our ideas from our egos.
 I'll challenge your ideas with the goal of coming to the best possible solution, I hope you'll challenge mine.
 * **Tell me when I screw up.** This is very important.
 I screw up and sometimes don't notice.
 I need to know, or I'll likely do it again.
 * **Communicate.** One of my jobs is to provide context.
 Are you missing some?
 Let me know, and I'll fill you in or go find out.
+* **Motivation through Recognition.** Positive feedback is a strong motivator for me, particularly when it acknowledges meaningful contributions or achievements.
+Sharing recognition publicly, where it can highlight successes beyond private conversations, inspires me and reinforces the value of our collective efforts.

 ## The team